 Jeremy Corbett began dabbling in comedy and broadcasting at Massey University, before showcasing his stand-up skills on television’s Pulp Comedy.
-Corbett’s live experience has proven useful in a number of TV jobs, including as longtime host of news satire 7 Days (for which he won an Aotearoa Award for Best Presenter in 2011).
-He has also hosted comedy specials, and the Kiwi version of game show Deal or No Deal.
-On the radio, he was part of More FM's breakfast slot for 18 years.
-Corbett was an occasional presenter on Three's primetime show The Project; in 2018 he became one of the main trio of presenters.
+Corbett’s live experience has proven useful in a range of TV gigs, including as longtime host of news comedy show 7 Days (for which he won a 2011 Best Presenting Award).
+He also hosted Deal or No Deal, and with his brother Nigel, A Bit After Ten and variety show The Gong Show.
+On the radio, he co-founded station Energy FM, and did 18 years as a More FM breakfast DJ.
+After helping out on prime time show The Project, Corbett became one of the trio of presenters in 2018.

 November 2014 marks 25 years since New Zealand TV’s third channel began broadcasting.
 This 25th birthday sampler pack looks back at iconic drama (Outrageous Fortune), upstart news shows (Nightline), fresh youth programming (Ice TV, Being Eve) and comedy high watermarks (bro’Town, Jaquie Brown, 7 Days).
 As the launch slogan said "come home to the feeling!"

 Combining sketches, pranks and parodies, Jono and Ben at Ten quickly gained popularity after it hit the airwaves in 2012.
 Critics praised the Jono Pryor (The Jono Project) and Ben Boyce (Pulp Sport) hosted series as one of the top shows that year.
 In this first episode, Pryor and Boyce hold their own Olympic Games, prank clothing store customers and get child versions of themselves to ask celebrities the hard questions.
 Meanwhile, comedian Guy Williams sings goodbye to rugby player Sonny Bill Williams at a press conference.
 The TV3 series was renamed Jono and Ben in 2015.